brain based transformation

 Hi, I'm Iva!

 How do you plan for the unexpected that inevitably crops up sometime in your life?
-There is never a really good way to plan for the unexpected, but I believe there are ways we can set ourselves up for success even when something happens that was not in our plans.
+There is no really good way to plan for the unexpected, but I believe there are ways we can set ourselves up for success even when something happens that wasn’t in our plans.

-Here are five key takeaways that helped that helped me keep my peace during that time:
+Here are five key takeaways that helped me keep my peace during that time:

 1) Ask for help

 I have three adult sons still living at home.
 So I asked for a lot of help from them and my husband.
-I had them help more with cooking and cleaning than what they normally do.
+I had them help more with cooking and cleaning than they normally do.
 I had them run errands for me.
-I also reached out to extended family members that wanted to help as well.
+I also reached out to extended family members who wanted to help.
 Whenever I needed something that I could not do because I was focused on caring for my mom, I asked for help.
-And in this situation everyone was more than willing to step up and give me the help I needed.
+And in this situation, everyone was more than willing to step up and give me the help I needed.

 2) Make lists of what needs to be done.

 I made lists for my family so they knew what needed to be done.
-I didn’t have to repeat myself, and it helped me so that I wouldn’t forget things.
-As soon as I thought of something I jotted it down on a notebook that I kept handy at all times.
+I didn’t have to repeat myself, and it helped me remember things.
+As soon as I thought of something, I jotted it down in a notebook that I kept handy at all times.

-I also wrote down instructions for anyone that came to help take care of my mom, so they knew what was expected of them as well.
+I also wrote down instructions for anyone who came to help take care of my mom, so they knew what was expected of them.

 3) Don’t expect perfection

-I like to have a neat and orderly home.
-But in this case I was not at a place where that mattered.
-If someone didn’t do something like I would do it, I let it go.
+I like a neat, orderly home.
+But in this case, I was not at a place where that mattered.
+If someone didn’t do something the way I would, I let it go.
 It made for a lot less stress for me and those around me.

 4) Have weekly routines and systems in place

-This is probably the thing that saved me the most.
-I already have systems and routines in place that keep our household running smoothly (for the most part:) It is how I have lived for many years, but when an unexpected crisis situation comes up it proves once again how valuable it is to have these kinds of things in place.
+This is probably what saved me the most.
+I already have systems and routines in place that keep our household running smoothly (for the most part).
+It is how I’ve lived for many years, but when an unexpected crisis arises, it proves once again how valuable they are.
 I have a set time at the beginning of the week to plan for the upcoming week:

 Menu plan.